EricLBuehler/Falcon-Programming-Language/README.md

 <img src="logo.jpg" width="160" height="160" align="right" />

 Falcon is an object-oriented interpreted programming language, with a focus on readability and simplicity.
-It is dynamically typed, and has automatic garbage collection based on reference counting and a 3 generation generational garbage collector.
+It is dynamically typed, and has automatic garbage collection based on reference counting and a tri-generational garbage collector.
 In comparison to other languages, it a hybrid of Python and C, with the benefits of Python and the syntax of C.

 Falcon is implemented in C++.
 However, although the compiler and interpreter do not use object oriented features and could mostly be compiled in C, the lexer and parser make heavy use of such features.